rexrainbow/phaser3-rex-notes/docs/docs/video.md

     - `noAudio` : Does the video have an audio track?
 If not you can enable auto-playing on it.
 Default value is `false`.

 !!! note "Control multiple video game objects independently"
     Each `scene.load.video(key, ...)` will create a video element in cache.
     Video game object with the same *key* will reference the same video element and will be controlled at the same time.
+See this [demo](https://codepen.io/rexrainbow/pen/yLNYJdz)

     To control multiple video game objects independently :

     - Load video with different key for each video game object, or
     - `video.loadURL(url)`